 In the event that the Ryohin Keikaku Group receives any guidance on labor standards violations, we will immediately report them to the executive officers and audit committee members.
 At the same time, we will discuss the corrective actions with related departments, set deadlines for correction and monitor the improvement progress accordingly.
 Besides, we will share the non-compliance or good practice examples with the whole company to raise awareness and prevent recurrences.

-In fiscal 2021, we received three guidances or correction requests related to labor standards from the administration, regarding overtime working and safety & health management deficiencies.
+In fiscal 2022, we received two guidances or correction requests related to labor standards from the administration, regarding overtime working and safety & health management deficiencies.
 For these cases, we confirmed the facts and took measures accordingly such as thoroughly emphasizign the rules related to safety & health management, reviewing the working shifts and work schedule, reviewing job contents to eliminate unnecessary work, optimizing workload for individuals.